 - Oxalic acid

-Active parts: The whole plant, less the roots and especially the young plants or the tender buds, being the seeds those that present a bigger toxicity.
+Active parts: The whole plant except the roots, especially the young plants or shoots, because seeds have a higher toxicity.

 Uses: As a medicinal and edible plant.